shudack/Home-Assistant/README.md

-# Welcom to my Home-Assistant
+# Welcome to my Home-Assistant

 Here you will find a bunch of scripts that I use to automate my home.